microsoft/TypeScript-React-Starter/README.md

 This repo is now deprecated.
-In the time since it created [TypeScript support](https://facebook.github.io/create-react-app/docs/adding-typescript) is now a deafult feature of [Create React App](https://facebook.github.io/create-react-app/).
+In the time since it created [TypeScript support](https://facebook.github.io/create-react-app/docs/adding-typescript) is now a default feature of [Create React App](https://facebook.github.io/create-react-app/).

 This means you can get started with: